Where does coffee come from?

 Where did coffee originate?

-It didn’t take long for word to spread about this magical concoction and the concept of drinking coffee became a thing for the first time.
+It didn't take long for word to spread about this magical concoction, and the concept of drinking coffee became a thing for the first time.

 What is the coffee bean belt?

-From its origins in Ethiopia, coffee production spread east and west to other areas with prime coffee growing climates either side of the equator, which has become known as the bean belt.
-On a map this is the area between the Tropic of Cancer and the Tropic of Capricorn.
+From its origins in Ethiopia, coffee production spread east and west to other areas with excellent coffee-growing climates on each side of the equator, now known as the bean belt.

 Robusta beans have a higher caffeine content than arabica coffee beans, but the coffee produced during the roasting process isn’t as enjoyable to drink.

-Arabica and robusta coffee beans both have their place in the world, with robusta providing an easier to grow, cheaper coffee bean for use in places like your office’s instant coffee jar or as components in the blends of many of the world's finest high street chains.
+Arabica and robusta coffee beans both have their place in the world, with robusta providing an easier-to-grow, cheaper coffee bean for use in places like your office's instant coffee jar or as components in the blends of many of the world's finest high street chains.

 Major coffee producing countries: